cfw-guide/cemu.cfw.guide/docs/online-play.md

 ## Copying the Online Files to Cemu

-1. Take your SD (and if used, your USB) out of your Wii U and put it in your PC
+1. Take your USB storage device or SD card out of your Wii U and put it in your PC
 1. Copy `otp.bin` and `seeprom.bin` from the `/dumpling/Online Files` folder to your Cemu directory
     - This is where `Cemu.exe` is located
 1. Copy the `sys` and `usr` folders from `dumpling/Online Files/mlc01` on your SD/USB device to the mlc01 folder for Cemu